|Think in Cycles!|

-We urgently need to learn how to close cycles!
-Human society is approaching a situation where several resources are becoming scarce at the same time.
-Climate change is increasing the pressure.
+We need to learn how to close cycles!
+Several resources are becoming scarce, while climate change is increasing the pressure.
 Wealth and well-being of coming generations will depend on our reactions.

 Closing material cycles in a safe and sustainable way is a challenge.
-Complex problems are ahead of us and a broad, integrative approach is needed to tackle them.
+A broad, integrative approach is needed to tackle it.
 The tight collaboration of architects & planners, scientists and engineers will be crucial in this process.

-The International Ecological Engineering Society IEES believes that understanding ecology is a key competence for future professionals.
-Ecology teaches how to deal with complexity and requires a mode of thinking in systems at different scales.
+Ecology is a key competence for future professionals.
+It teaches how to deal with complexity and fosters systems thinking.
 Sustainable solutions need to be inspired by a profound understanding of material cycles, ecological functions and - principles.

 - Knowledge transfer and education in Ecological Engineering